 Sunset Park is bounded by 44th Street to the south, 41st Street to the north, Fifth Avenue to the west, and Seventh Avenue to the east.
 The Sunset Play Center is located in the eastern section of the park at Seventh Avenue where a stairway forms the main approach to the bath house.
 Three other entrances to the park in the landmark site are located at 44th Street and Sixth Avenue, the corner of 44th Street and Seventh Avenue and the corner of 41st Street and Seventh Avenue.
-Pool visitors enter the play center through the double doors on the east façade of the bath house facing Seventh Avenue.
-Use of the pool complex is now free so patrons do not have to go to the ticket booth once they pass through the entryway; the ticket booth is thus purely ornamental.
-After entering the bath house lobby, men go to the locker rooms and showers located on the south wing of the bath house and women go to the locker rooms and showers located on the north wing.
-From there, they enter the pool deck from their respective doors, which are located behind curved brick footbath walls.
+At the front (east) façade of the play center, pool visitors enter the bath house through two entrance doorways located in the rotunda portion of the structure.